memgraph/mage/README.md

 ```
 python3 setup all
 ```
+> Note: If your changes are not loaded, make sure to restart the instance by restarting the instancy by running `systemctl stop memgraph` and `systemctl start memgraph`.

 Next time you change something, just run the following command, since it is we have already set up new directory for query modules directory:

 ```
 python3 setup build
 ```
 > Note that query modules are loaded into Memgraph on startup so if your instance was already running you will need to
 > execute the following query inside one of [querying platforms](https://docs.memgraph.com/memgraph/connect-to-memgraph) to load them:

 #### Different installation process